Let's begin our discussion of thought experiments with an example of one.

 Aristotle argued for exactly the opposite, by imagining what would happen if space were infinite.
 In particular, it would allow for the existence of infinite parallel lines.

 But in that case, if I were to rotate one of the lines, then there would be no first moment at which it intersects the second line.
 This seemed impossible to Aristotle.
 Therefore, he concluded, space cannot be infinite.

 These two thought experiments cannot both be right, since they reach contradictory conclusions.
 So, whatever account of thought experiments that we adopt, it must allow us to say why one or the other is wrong.

 The empiricist view of thought experiments allows one to say why one of a pair of contradictory thought experiments is wrong: because it gives a bad argument.
-If thought experiments are just arguments, then having two contradictory thought experiments just means that at least one of the premises is wrong.
-So, the empiricist view appears to satisfy the criterion of adequacy.
+An argument is bad if it has insufficiently supported premises, or if it is invalid.
+Thus, if thought experiments are just arguments, then having two contradictory thought experiments can be explained by showing that at least one of the premises is wrong, or that the argument is invalid.
+The empiricist view thus appears to satisfy the criterion of adequacy.

-A non-empiricist view does not obviously satisfy this criterion.
+It is less clear whether the non-empiricist view of thought experiments satisfies this criterion.
 If thought experiments are just our accessing nature without observation, how do we adjudicate them?
 How can we tell when one is right and one is wrong?
 This suggests that the non-empiricist view is not by itself adequate; something else is needed, or else (as Norton argues) it should be rejected.

 How should we characterise thought experiments?
 There are other ways besides the ones discussed here, some of which you may find discussed in the Norton reading.
 I leave it for you to decide.